-NHTW 2015, which ran from Saturday 21 November, was the fourth annual testing week.
+NHTW 2016, which ran from Saturday 19 November, was the fifth annual testing week.
 We’d like to thank everyone who supported the week by getting tested, running events and offering additional testing services, tweeting and promoting the week on social media.

 How National HIV Testing Week works